 This course deals with the issues and challenges involved in organizing an effective Christian home school.
 Emphasis is on legal regulations; curriculum development; teaching Bible, literacy, science, mathematics, socialization, and history; testing requirements; graduation and record keeping.
 Upon completion, students should be able to explain and demonstrate a basic knowledge of the issues and challenges in home schooling.

 This course is the required first course in a series of two designed to develop the ability to produce clear expository prose.
 Emphasis is on the writing process including audience analysis, topic selection, thesis support and development, editing, and revision.
 Upon completion, students should be able to produce unified, coherent, well-developed essays using standard written English.

-This course, the second in a series of two, introduces research techniques, documentation styles, and argumentative strategies used in theological writing.
+This course, the second in a series of two, introduces research techniques, documentation styles, and argumentative strategies.
 Emphasis is placed on analyzing data and incorporating research findings into documented argumentative essays and research projects.
 Upon completion, students should be able to summarize, paraphrase, interpret, and synthesize information from primary and secondary sources using standard research format and style.

 This course introduces selected works from the Pacific, Asia, Africa, Europe, and the Americas from their literary beginnings through the seventeenth century.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to selected works.